hizirozcelik/CardGame/README.md

 # CardGame
 Project CardGame
-It demonstare one of the well known cadr came "WAR"
+It demonstare one of the well known card came "WAR"